-For any company to remain competitive in 2019 and into the 2020s, there must be a shift in focus to developing an automation strategy.
+For any company to remain competitive in 2021, there must be a shift in focus to developing an automation strategy.
+A 2021 IBM study found that 80 percent of companies either already use automation or plan to adopt it within the next year.

-Automation is growing exponentially in 2019.
+Automation is growing exponentially.
 The recent investment news headlines are filled with stories of a growing uptick in major business automation.
 For example:

 - UPS is funneling further investment into its automated shipping process.